data-dependent/osrs-guides/skilling.md

 Below, we write out the actions that are occurring on the server, in terms of Henke's model.

- - **Tick 1**: During our character's turn, both move from under KQ and attack KQ.
+ - **Tick 1**: During our character's turn, we both move from under KQ and attack KQ.
- - **Tick 2**: During our client input, move to underneath KQ via mithril seeds.
+ - **Tick 2**: During our client input, we move to underneath KQ via mithril seeds.
- - **Tick 3**: During our character's turn, pick the flowers.
+ - **Tick 3**: During our character's turn, we pick the flowers.

 Our character is never in range of KQ during one of her turns, since her turn on **Tick 1** is before our actions and her turn on **Tick 2** is after our action.